TZTsai/Calang/README.md

     **Example**:
   - import gauss_jordan

 You can find more examples in the "examples" folder.
-You can also refer to the "tests" file (which I use to test my program) for the usage of this calculator.